Leroy Cook: College career

 In 1975, he made 85 tackles, (14 for losses) with 9 of those sacks and caused a career-high 4 fumbles.
 He was named SEC Player of the Year by the Atlanta Touchdown Club.
 He also served as team defensive captain that season.
-He was National Defensive Player of the Week following the University of Tennessee game in 1975, a 30-7 Tide win.
+He was National Defensive Player of the Week following the University of Tennessee game in 1975, a 30–7 Tide win.
 He was Defensive MVP of the 1975 Orange Bowl.

 Cook was selected to the Tide's Team of the Decade of the 1970s and he was also chosen to Sports Illustrated's All-Time University of Alabama team.
 Cook ended his career with 200 tackles with 27 for losses and 15 sacks.
 He forced 10 fumbles in 4-years which still ranks high in Alabama record books.
 He also blocked three kicks.

-Cook was widely thought of as being a first to third round talent in the NFL Draft, but on November 29, 1975, after a 28–0 win against the University of Auburn when Bob Baumhower slapped Cook's left shoulder pad from behind in a celebratory manner, Cook's right knee snapped and suffered a torn ligament.
+Cook was widely thought of as being a first to third round talent in the NFL draft, but on November 29, 1975, after a 28–0 win against the University of Auburn when Bob Baumhower slapped Cook's left shoulder pad from behind in a celebratory manner, Cook's right knee snapped and suffered a torn ligament.
 He sat out of most practices in the weeks leading to the Sugar Bowl against Penn State.
 He started the game but had to leave after his knee gave out in the first series and probably caused further damage to the original injury.

 Professional career

-With his professional sports career in doubt, Cook ended up being selected by the Dallas Cowboys in the tenth round (290th overall pick) of the 1976 NFL Draft, who gambled he could recover from his knee injury.
+With his professional sports career in doubt, Cook ended up being selected by the Dallas Cowboys in the tenth round (290th overall pick) of the 1976 NFL draft.

-Because he played in college as a stand-up defensive end, he was drafted to play as an outside linebacker.
+Because he played in college as a stand-up defensive end, he was selected to play as an outside linebacker.
 He was placed on injured reserve to rehab his injury during 1976 season.
 Cook attempted to make the team in 1977, however, he was cut on July 22 and never signed another professional contract.